 Lobster is inexpensive at the local restaurants (around C$240 / $8.00) & be sure to also try Rondon, a Caribea coconut seafood stew (around the same price).

 Little Corn Island is the perfect spot to relax, where you can do as little or as much as you want.

 #12.
 Big Corn Island

-Big Corn Island is often overlooked but we enjoyed it just as much as Little Corn Island.
+Big Corn Island is often overlooked as one of of the best Nicaragua attractions but we enjoyed it just as much as Little Corn Island.

 It’s definitely a quieter place, where you can really embrace local island culture, with little impact from tourism.

 Staying near the main street is the most convenient, as that’s where all the shops & restaurants are.

 Otherwise, you’ll be confined to eating at your accommodation or taking long walks everywhere.
 However, shared taxi rides are C$20 / $0.70 wherever you want to go on the island.

 We felt that the beaches were better on Big Corn Island & we loved the walk-in snorkeling from in front of Dos Tiburones Dive Shop.
 We also went diving with them & it was fantastic.

 If you have time, try to divide it between Big Corn & Little Corn islands – whether you travelled by land or air, you’ve already come a long way so why not experience the best of both worlds?!